 In the sixth method, a drop of oil was let drop into a vessel of water; this furnished a mirror through which wondrous things became visible.
 This, Del Rio said, is the Modus Fessanus.

 The seventh method of water ITC was cited by Clemens Alexandrinus who claimed that women of Germany watched the whirls and courses of rivers for prognostic interpretations.
-The identical fact was mentioned by J. L. Vives in his Commentary upon St. Augustine.
+J. L. Vives mentioned the identical fact in his Commentary upon St. Augustine.

 If you see any ghosts caught on camera, please email us your screen captures–we would love to see them!